pombase/website/frontend/src/docs/documentation/gene-page-gene-expression.md

-Gene Page: Gene Expression
+## Gene page: Gene expression

-The Gene Expression section of a gene page displays curated qualitative and quantitative information about the level and timing of the gene's expression.
+The Gene expression section of a gene page displays curated qualitative and quantitative information about the level and timing of the gene's expression.
 In each subsection, a simple summary appears by default (see explanations below the detail view illustration):

-\
 ![gene page expression section, summary view](assets/gene_page_expression_summary.png "Gene Page: Gene Expression Summary"){width="800"}

 Click "Show details" to reveal additional information:

-\
 ![gene page expression section, detail view](assets/gene_page_expression_details.png "Gene Page: Gene Expression Details"){width="800"}

 1. Qualitative descriptions are drawn from a small internal controlled